 e.g. "The bruise reflects blunt force trauma."
-This is a confusing use of this term.
+I have no idea what this means.
 Usually a reflection is the mirror image of something.
 Perhaps the author means that what is seen is merely an image or an apparition (I am not really sure what I am seeing here?) that might be caused by blunt force trauma (or might not).
 The term suggests to me, as a reader, that the author doesn't know for certain what they are seeing.
 I suggest that a better word should be used.
 Save the word "reflects" for when you "reflect on an idea" by turning it over in your mind or are talking about an image that bends light back to you from a shiny surface.